You’ve got questions! I’ve got answers. Okay, let’s start at the top.

 - You can hop over to Book Depository and order the UK/Global edition with the phoenix on it!
 They offer free shipping.

 Also, the United States trade paperback edition of So Close has a different cover without a snake.
-It releases several months after the hardback.
+It releases alongside the hardback of Too Far.

 In the meantime, here’s a tip: we post different teasers on Twitter, Facebook, and Instagram, and we post them every week.
 So, if you want more now, the easiest way to get it is to follow me on all channels!
 You’ll get more peeks than those who only follow me on one or two.